Artikash/Textractor/README.md

 All contributions are appreciated!
 Please email me at akashmozumdar@gmail.com if you have any questions about the codebase.<br>
 You should use the standard process of making a pull request (fork, branch, commit changes, make PR from your branch to my master).<br>
-Contributing a translation is easy: just translate the strings in text.cpp as well as this README and the subtitles of the tutorial video.
+Contributing a translation is easy: text.cpp contains all of the text strings that you need to translate.
+Translations of this README or the tutorial video transcript are also welcome.

 ## Compiling
 Before compiling Textractor, you need Qt version 5.13 and Visual Studio with CMake support.